newAM/clap-num/README.md

 ## Example

-Allow values between 800 Hz and 3.333 MHz, with SI symbols.
+This example allow values for `--frequency` between 800 Hz and 3.333 MHz, with SI symbols.

 ```rust
 use clap::Clap;